rapidspeciation/biodiversity_genomics_course/exercises/13_Synteny.md

----
-title: "Synteny"
-layout: archive

----

 # Synteny

 ## Intro
 The aim of this tutorial is to characterise and visualise large scale rearrangements in genome structure using chromosome-level genomes in fasta format.
 This tutorial will show one way to visualise the macro synteny in a comparison between two genomes.
 There are many different ways to arrive at the same result.

-We have two new *Mechanitis* genomes, and we want to know if they have konserved karyotype or if there have been any chromosomal rearrangments since the divergence.
+We have two new *Mechanitis* genomes, and we want to know if they have conserved karyotype or if there have been any chromosomal rearrangments since the divergence.

 Are there any chromosomes with rearrangments?

 Are there any chromosomes with conserved macrosynteny?

 ## Whole genome alignment with Minimap2
-A whole genome alignment provides detection of large scale  rearrangements between relatively closely related genomes with sufficient sequence similarity.
-[Minimap2](https://github.com/lh3/minimap2) is a well documented long-read aligner, which works well for comparing taxa with divergence below ~15%.
+A whole genome alignment enables detection of large scale rearrangements.
+Whole genome alignment works best for relatively closely related taxa, which have sufficient sequence similarity in their genomes for the aligner to map.
+[Minimap2](https://github.com/lh3/minimap2) is a well documented long-read aligner, which works well for comparing taxa with sequence divergence below ~15%.
 Minimap2 is memory hungry (5 -25GB) but is very fast.

 **Input**: Two chromosome-level genomes in fasta format